 Daniël Voets is Dynamics 365 consultant at HSO.
-He is part of the so-called @Value teams, that work in DevOps teams in an innovative and agile way.
+He is part of the so-called Customer Industry Teams, that work in DevOps teams in an innovative and agile way.
 Daniël is enthusiastic about this way of working:

 “Previously, many different people were working on issues and changes from all directions, throughout the entire organisation.
 As a result, knowledge was fragmented and it often took longer than necessary to solve a problem.
-Now, the @Value team is fully responsible for the issues, changes and optimisations of several regular clients.
+Now, the Customer Industry Teams is fully responsible for the issues, changes and optimisations of several regular clients.
 The team consists of developers, technical consultants and functional consultants with knowledge of all the different Microsoft Dynamics modules, so we have all the expertise combined in one team.

 Clients experience a positive difference.
 With our DevOps team, we are able to drastically reduce our throughput time for solving problems and realising changes.
 By opting for DevOps teams, we make sure we safeguard the knowledge in our team during the project, since the consultant involved in the project is also part of the team.
 This means that after we go live, we can provide support much quicker and realise optimisations where necessary.”

 How can DevOps support modern delivery in your organisation?